neeythann/ip-location-rs/README.md

 # ip-location-rs

-IP to Location REST API server made with axum.rs
+ip-location-rs is a RESTful batteries-included IP information lookup microservice made with Rust.
+It’s designed for high performance, easy deployment, and minimal dependencies.

 ## Installation